-The Medical Anthropology Research Group (MARG) focuses, among other things, on health and well-being at global, national and local levels, with a critical eye on health inequalities in diverse political, economic and ecological contexts.
-MARG is also concerned with the role of biomedicine, for example as a framing epistemology when working with public health experts, but also as one of many (medical) realities that is investigated through detailed ethnographic research in different local contexts with an open (and often comparative) empirical view.
-Especially in the field of health and care, diverse social networks and social institutions play a crucial role in the preservation and transmission of knowledge and experience.
-These resources also help to live with rapid change and increasing uncertainty and to deal with it in a more resilient way, and they also create diversity and flexibility in age and gender attributions.
-Consequently, social resilience and empowerment, vulnerability in terms of equity and equality, as well as generations, gender, mobility and sustainability are also important health-related topics of the Medical Anthropology Research Group (MARG).
+Medical anthropological research at the Institute of Social Anthropology focuses on health and well-being at global, national, and local levels, with a critical eye on health inequalities in diverse political, economic, and environmental contexts.
+In doing so, it also addresses the role and position of biomedicine, for example as a framing epistemology in collaboration with public health experts, but also as one of many (medical) realities explored through detailed ethnographic research in diverse local contexts with an open empirical gaze.
+Especially in the field of health and care, social networks and institutions play a crucial role in the preservation and transfer of knowledge and experience.
+These resources also help to cope more resiliently with rapid change and increasing uncertainty about health, and also create diversity and flexibility in age and gender attributions.
+Consequently, social resilience and empowerment, vulnerability with respect to equity and equality, and generational, gender, im/mobility and sustainability are important health-related themes of this research field.

-The interfaculty research group MARG at the University of Basel establishes a link between the Department of Social Sciences (in particular the Institute of Social Anthropology), the Center for African Studies (ZASB), the Swiss Tropical and Public Health Institute (Swiss TPH; in particular its Department of Epidemiology and Public Health) and the Institute of Nursing Science (INS).
+The interdepartmental Medical Anthropology Research Group (MARG) provides a link between the Department of Social Sciences (especially the Institute of Social Anthropology), the Center for African Studies (ZASB), the Swiss Tropical and Public Health Institute (Swiss TPH; especially the Department of Epidemiology and Public Health), and the Institute of Nursing Science (INS).
 MARG-supported field research examines daily health actions, with a particular interest in body images, inter/intra-generational and transnational care, migration, resilience and justice, and human-animal relations and sustainability of health concepts.
 The head of MARG is currently PD Dr. Piet van Eeuwijk.